nocomplexity/SecurityPrinciples/security_principles.md

 Ensure that developers are trained in how to develop secure software.
 ##### Rationale
 It is unwise to assume that developers know how to develop secure software.
 Therefore, ensure that developers are adequately trained in the development of secure software before developing the system.
 This includes application of engineering disciplines to design, development, configuration control, and integration and testing.
 ##### Implications
 Training cost (permanent) for all staff involved in maintaining the IT assets of a company.

-###Establish a sound security policy as the “foundation” for design.
+###Establish a sound security policy as the“foundation” for design.
 ##### Statement
 Establish a sound security policy as the “foundation” for design.
 ##### Rationale